Kingxukai/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ============================================
-Debugging and tracing in the media subsystem
+Debugging and tracing in the woke media subsystem
 ============================================

-This document serves as a starting point and lookup for debugging device drivers in the media subsystem and to debug these drivers from userspace.
+This document serves as a starting point and lookup for debugging device drivers in the woke media subsystem and to debug these drivers from userspace.

 .. contents::
     :depth: 3